Effects of radiative losses on the relativistic jets of high-mass microquasars: Physical scenario and numerical methods

 \subsection{Post-processing}

-To perform quantitative analysis on our simulations, we identified each computational cell according to the following rules for the various interfaces of the jet: the separation between ambient material and outer cocoon is made at $p = .01$ Ba \& $T = 10^7$ K, the working surface between inner and outer cocoon is defined where $J=0.05$ following the definition for the mixing layer in \cite{perucho2004stabilityII}, and cells are considered part of the beam if $\zeta \equiv (v_x/v_j)J > 0.8$.
-This criterion is defined in \cite{yoon2015global}, we found choosing 0.8 as threshold value identifies the beam up to the reverse shock with more success than a criterion purely based on $J$, especially in the latter phases of the jet outbreak when beam and inner cocoon mixes.
-The value $J=0.05$ has been found to segregate correctly the low-density, high-temperature inner cocoon from the outer cocoon.
-These criterions are deemed correct in the sense that their limits correspond to the jumps in the various physical quantities between jet zones.
-Redundant cells between the different refinement levels are ignored to avoid errors.
+To perform a quantitative analysis of our simulations, we identified each computational cell according to the following rules for the various interfaces of the jet: the separation between ambient material and outer cocoon was made at $p = .01$ Ba \& $T = 10^7$ K, the working surface between inner and outer cocoon was defined where $J=0.05,$ following the definition for the mixing layer in \cite{perucho2004stabilityII}, and cells were considered part of the beam if $\zeta \equiv (v_x/v_j)J > 0.8$.
+This criterion was defined in \cite{yoon2015global}.
+We found that choosing 0.8 as the threshold value identified the beam up to the reverse shock with more success than a criterion that was purely based on $J$, especially in the later phases of the jet outbreak when beam and inner cocoon mix.
+The value $J=0.05$ was found to correctly separate the low-density high-temperature inner cocoon from the outer cocoon.
+These criteria are deemed correct in the sense that their limits correspond to the jumps in the various physical quantities between jet zones.
+Redundant cells between the different refinement levels were ignored to avoid errors.

-After having identified each computational cell as part of a zone, we measure various quantities relative to each zone in post-processing such as the length, the volume, volume-averaged quantities, and probability density functions over the jet.
-We also define a proxy for the jet aspect ratio as $(\pi l^{3} / V)^{1/2}$ with $l$ and $V$ total length and volume of the jet respectively.
-This is equivalent to the ratio $l/R_{j,eff}$, where $R_{j,eff}$ is the radius of a cylindrical jet of length $l$ and volume $V$
+After identifying each computational cell as part of a zone, we measured various quantities relative to each zone in postprocessing, such as the length, the volume, the volume-averaged quantities, and the probability density functions over the jet.
+We also defined a proxy for the jet aspect ratio as $(\pi l^{3} / V)^{1/2}$ , where $l$ and $V$ are the total length and volume of the jet, respectively.
+This is equivalent to the ratio $l/R_{j,eff}$, where $R_{j,eff}$ is the radius of a cylindrical jet of length $l$ and volume $V.$